 Dahmen Barn Wheel Fence

-On US-195 near Uniontown, you'll see a peculiar wheel fence surrounding a stately white barn.
+On US-195 near Uniontown, you'll see an interesting rusty wheel fence surrounding a stately white barn.
 Frank Wolf, whose family still farms in Uniontown, built the barn in 1935 for Jack Dahmen and his family who used it for a commercial dairy operation until 1953 when it was purchased by his nephew Steve Dahmen and wife Junette who converted it into an artisan workshop and gallery.